Research Project Descriptions

 Project Goals:

-The goal of this project is to create a miniature micromachined cryosurgical probe based on silicon micromachining technology that can reach a temperature of 150K with at least 10W cooling power.
+The goal of this project is to create a miniature micromachined cryosurgical probe based on silicon micromachined technology that can reach temperature 150K with at least 20W cooling power.

 Title: Poly-C Micro and Nano Resonators